adfinis/virtesk/doc/amoothei-infrastructure-server.rst

 -  1-2 vCPUs
 -  1-2GB Ram
--  100GB Diskspace (only one mirror: fedora 22 x86\_64)
+-  100GB Diskspace (for only one mirror: fedora 22 x86\_64)
 -  150-200GB (and more) Diskspace (for mirroring multiple distributions / multiple versions)
 -  Static IP address.
 Can be a private rfc1918 address.
 Must be accessible direcly by all thinclients in your LAN.
-It can be in a different Layer 2 network than you TCs, but must be accessible by layer 3 routing.
+It can be in a different Layer 2 network than your TCs, but must be accessible by layer 3 routing.
 Technologies that tamper with layer 4 and above (NAT, transparent proxies, ...) will cause problems with TFTP, NFS, kickstart and so on.
 Those problems can be resolved, but this